14 and 15 June 2018

 Initially, Amanda worked on local newspapers throughout the North West of England before moving into public relations working for a number of public sector organisations.

-She has led the communication team at Greater Manchester Police during some challenging times including the murder of two police officers, August 2011 riots, death of the former Chief Constable and numerous counter terrorism investigations.
+She has led the communication team at Greater Manchester Police during some challenging times including the Manchester Arena terrorist attack in May 2017, the murder of two police officers in 2012, August 2011 riots, death of the former Chief Constable and numerous counter terrorism investigations.

 Amanda has been chair of the national Association of Police Communicators (APComm) since January 2013.

 In July 2017 Amanda became a Fellow of the Public Relations and Communications Association (PRCA).

 She has held a variety of roles at Manchester City Council, including Head of Digital City Strategy and Head of Customer and Community Engagement, previously supporting the Association of Greater Manchester Authorities (AGMA), now the Greater Manchester Combined Authority, with their communications activities.